 Hunting is allowed within portions of the Anchorage Coastal Wildlife Refuge; however, special restrictions apply.
 Please see the Special Management Areas portion under Unit 14C of the current ADF&G Hunting Regulations and the Restricted or Closed Areas section of the current Migratory Bird Hunting Regulations.
-This map (Image file 107 kB) also summarizes restricted areas.
+This map also summarizes restricted areas (Image file 85 kB).
 Anyone hunting on the refuge is required to complete a certified hunter education course and obtain a special Annual Registration Permit (WU002 Anchorage Coastal Wildlife Registration).
 The registration permit can be obtained online here; you will need to provide your Hunter Education certification number.
 Additional information regarding hunting within the ACWR can be obtained by calling the Wildlife Information Desk at: 907-267-2257.

 Some common, minimal impact activities are permitted under General Permits for the Special Areas.

 Land and water use activities requiring a Special Area Permit include (as described in 5AAC 95.420), but are not limited to: